 This week’s blog post is really special.
 It’s a long one but it’s so interesting.
 Very interesting.
 If you’re in a similar place to where Kay started her journey then I think you will enjoy reading it.

+“My initial search was to find my Dad.
+I was told about my Dad when I was 11 years old and had extremely little information on him.
 Through the years I looked via telephone directories and asking people in and around the area who knew my Mum and Dad but nothing ever came of it.
 I spent many years yo-yoing back and forth looking, searching, investigating but found nothing.
 I always asked a lot of questions about him, and two years ago when I was 29 years old my mum sprung it on me that my Dad loved me to bits.
 He left me due to reasons out of his control and that before he left he gave me a silver bangle that she presented to me.
 It was at that point that I realised I needed to find him.
 I longed to see the person that gave me rhythm to dance, a voice to sing and passion for music which are all things I love to do and apparently he was amazing at.

-I came across FinderMonkey on google when I searched ‘how to find your father’.
+I came across FinderMonkey on google when I searched ‘how to find your father‘.
 I enquired but did not pursue it for another year.
-The following year too many nights went passed where I longed to meet him, wondering what he would be doing while I am looking at the stars and if he ever thought of me.
+The following year too many nights went past where I longed to meet him, wondering what he would be doing while I am looking at the stars and if he ever thought of me.
 I contacted FinderMonkey again and started my search in June 2016.

 I never had any doubts with using FinderMonkey.
 I had done a lot of homework on investigators through the years and nothing stood out to me like this company.
 Their reviews, their stories and their amazingly high rate of finding people honestly made it an absolute no-brainer for me.